-6Neither of these specific assumptions is essential for the analysis.
-The functional form $\frac{a}{m}$ is assumed to get a simple closed-form solution, but the gist of the results depend only on the fact that audience-related revenues are decreasing in m.
-A model where not all voters become informed is available in the Additional Material section.
+8 Neither of these specific assumptions is essential for the analysis.
+The functional form a/m is assumed to get a simple closed-form solution, but the gist of the results depends only on the fact that audience-related revenues are decreasing in m.
+A model where not all voters become informed is available on-line at www.e-aer.org/data/june06 app_20040569.pdf.

-7The Appendix shows that the assumption that the incumbent's offer is not observed by other outlets is not crucial.
+9 The Appendix shows that the assumption that the incumbent's offer is not observed by other outlets is not crucial.
 If outlets are able to observe the offers that the incumbent makes to other outlets, the results go through as stated.
-See the discussion in footnote 24 on page 30.
+See the discussion in footnote 26.